How to Deploy a Security Policy to All Firewalls in a FortiManager ADOM

 - E.Enable central management on the FortiGate

-Why A: Option A is correct because when installing a policy package to a FortiGate with multiple VDOMs, the administrator must select the correct target VDOM in the installation wizard.
+Why A: When installing a policy package to a FortiGate with multiple VDOMs, the administrator must select the correct target VDOM in the installation wizard.
 This ensures the policy package is applied to the intended VDOM and not to the global or another VDOM, which could cause policy conflicts or security gaps.

 Variation 2.
 An administrator uses FortiManager to deploy a new security policy to a remote FortiGate.
 The administrator selects 'Install Preview' and sees that the policy will be created.
 After confirming, the installation fails with 'Device not reachable'.
 What is the most likely reason?